-Test disk access speed for Jira server performance troubleshooting
+Test disk access speed for a Java application

 The Atlassian Server application appears to be experiencing performance issues and is running slowly.
-These applications could include Java based software such as JIRA, Confluence, Bitbucket Server, Bamboo, and Fisheye/Crucible.
+These applications could include Java based software such as JIRA, Confluence, Bamboo, and Fisheye/Crucible.

 For example in JIRA, this will be particularly noticeable in the following areas:

 - Opening Issues

 If you are running Bitbucket datacenter, please refer to the article below for details on disk benchmarking.